Friday, October 4, 2024

 The Pena Palace (Portuguese: Palácio da Pena) is a Romanticist castle on the Portuguese Riviera, located in São Pedro de Penaferrim, municipality of Sintra.

-The castle stands on top of a hill in the Sintra Mountains above the town of Sintra, and on a clear day, it can be easily seen from Lisbon and much of its metropolitan area
+The castle stands on top of a hill in the Sintra Mountains above Sintra.
+On a clear day, it can be easily seen from Lisbon and much of its metropolitan area

-It is a national monument and one of the major expressions of 19th-century Romanticism in the world.
+It is a national monument and one of the world's major expressions of 19th-century Romanticism.
 The palace is a UNESCO World Heritage Site and one of the Seven Wonders of Portugal.
 The president of the Portuguese Republic and other government officials also use it for state occasions.

 After touring the palace, we walked downhill about 900m to the enormous garden to see the five beautiful lakes.
 There was a beautiful tower in the middle of one lake.
 We also saw a grey rabbit munching on some leaves nearby.
 He was used to people and did not hop away when we approached him.